 As we approach 2026, UC San Diego Medical has announced significant changes regarding the Medicare Advantage plans they will accept.
 Up until now, UCSD welcomed a handful of Medicare Advantage plans, including HMO options, allowing flexibility for a broad group of Medicare beneficiaries.
 However, starting in 2026, UCSD Medical will only accept a select number of Medicare Advantage plans while still accepting all Medicare Supplement plans (Medigap).
-This change may affect many patients who rely on UCSD Medical as their primary healthcare provider.
+This change will affect many patients who rely on UCSD Medical as their primary healthcare provider.
+Members on Humana, UnitedHealthcare®, and Blue Shield plans have all received letters from their carriers informing them they will no longer have access to UCSD in 2026.

 Why is UCSD restricting which Advantage Plans they accept?